 Age is an issue of mind over matter.
 If you don’t mind, it doesn’t matter. – Mark Twain

-Applicants pursuing an MBA after 5 years of experience have to deal with quite a few questions. the most important being:
+Applicants planning to pursue an MBA after 5 or more years of work experience have to deal with quite a few questions.
+The most important ones are:

-- What are the additional things that admissions committees expect from older applicants as compared to their younger counterparts?
+- What additional things do admissions committees expect from older applicants compared to their younger counterparts?

-- How do older applicants increase their odds of getting a successful admit from their dream program?
+- How do older applicants increase their odds of getting a successful admission to their dream program?